goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'll help you navigate this machine learning research paper as Professor Claude.
-Let me start with a high-level summary.

-# Brief Summary: Efficient Large-Scale Language Model Training on GPU Clusters Using Megatron-LM

 This 2021 paper from NVIDIA, Stanford, and Microsoft researchers addresses the critical challenge of efficiently training extremely large language models (LLMs) with billions to trillions of parameters.
 The authors present a combined parallelization approach they call PTD-P that integrates:

 1. **Pipeline Parallelism** (P): Distributing layers across GPUs